ngoctonguyen17/ngoctonguyen17/README.md

 <hr>

 ## 💬 About me
 Hello!
-I’m **Ngoc-To Nguyen**, a graduate in Management Information Systems from the University of Economics and Law, VNU-HCM, currently working as an **IT Executive at Hoa Sen Group (HSG)**.
+I’m **Ngoc-To Nguyen**, a graduate in Management Information Systems from the University of Economics and Law, VNU-HCM.

 Previously, I **worked at KPMG Vietnam as a Technology (Functional) Consultant**, where I participated in an ERP implementation project for a large-scale enterprise.
 This experience allowed me to strengthen my expertise in IT Business Analysis, Project Management, and Enterprise Resource Planning (ERP).